 - Multilevel spondylosis — nerve compression in more than one vertebral level can produce symptoms in all associated body parts

-Chronic pain and other symptoms?associated with spondylosis normally can be managed using conservative treatment such as hot/cold therapy, physical therapy, and pain medication.
+Chronic pain and other symptoms associated with spondylosis can normally be managed using conservative treatment like hot/cold therapy, physical therapy and pain medication.
 If debilitating pain persists after weeks or months of conservative treatment, spondylosis surgery might become an option.
-Rather than resort to highly invasive, extremely disruptive traditional surgery, tens of thousands of patients have found relief at Laser Spine Institute.
-Contact us to learn how a minimally invasive, outpatient procedure performed using safe, advanced endoscopic techniques can help you rediscover your life without back or neck pain.